 McLean Hospital 115 Mill Street Belmont, MA 02478

-Chief of the Division of Alcohol and Drug Abuse, Roger D. Weiss, MD, has long been a leader in the field of substance abuse treatment, research, and education.
+Chief of the Substance Use Disorders Division, Roger D. Weiss, MD, has long been a leader in the field of substance abuse treatment, research, and education.
 It was no surprise when he was tapped by the National Institute of Drug Abuse (NIDA) to lead the first large-scale study to address treatment of prescription opioid addiction.

 The results of the six-year study, announced in the December 2011 issue of the Archives of General Psychiatry, sparked nationwide interest among those who treat prescription opioid addiction and triggered McLean to change its services to more effectively treat patients.

 “We learned that individuals addicted to prescription painkillers are more likely to succeed in treatment with the aid of the medication buprenorphine-naloxone (SuboxoneTM),” explained Weiss.
 “We also saw that the standard of tapering patients off of medication after three months was ineffective, creating a high incidence of relapse.”

 Particularly notable is that the first study to point out the potential utility of buprenorphine for opioid dependence treatment was conducted at McLean and published by Nancy Mello, PhD, and Jack Mendelson, MD.
 The landmark study, appearing in the journal Science in 1980, laid the foundation for Weiss’s work decades later and exemplifies the best tradition of using translational neuroscience to produce effective treatments in psychiatry.